anurag-ks/JHTS/README.md

 Notes
 =====
 * We like suggestion from people but still don't tell us to change the whole UI system or change the framework or    something like that.
+* "Let me be a little clearer on the website vision.
+Our website doesn't need all the bells and whistles.
+What I would want is a website which does twenty things beautifully, not a thousand things uselessly.
+I don't want our website to be the Iron Patriot(showy and somewhat cool), but I want it to be the Iron Man(not as showy, but cooler).
+All the bells and whistles are subtle, yet totally awesome." - <a href="https://github.com/svineet">Sai Vineet</a> <br>
+[ That explains all that we need guys  ;-) ]